Anaminus/roblox-api-tools/README.md

 RobloxPlayer, and the version hash of RobloxStudio.
 If an argument is omitted, then the latest version will be retrieved from the website and used instead.

+*The studio must be fetched in order to get the `ReflectionMetadata.xml` file, which is required, but not present in the RobloxPlayer build.*

 Returns three values:
 - The unparsed API dump string
 - A table of class names and their corresponding explorer image indexes